TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Experimental Analysis/Experimental Analysis.md

 ### Constraint 2 - Alternate Start Method

 ### Constraint 3 - Dimensions
 The dimensions of the robot are customizable when ordering the extruded alumnium for future teams.
 The extruded alumnium can be cut to change the dimensions.
 Additionally, the stock design only takes up the specified 1 ft x 1 ft x 6 in area shown below.
+This constraint could not be experimentally tested because it is inherently true.

 #### Length (12 in)
 ![Alt Text](https://github.com/lchapman42/Control-Sensing-Wireless-Charging-Robot/blob/main/Documentation/Images/Experimental%20Analysis%20Photos/Robot%20Length.jpg)